 This grant offers general operating support to arts organizations.
 Their primary focus must be to present, perform, preserve, teach (in a community setting), cultivate proficiency, and/or facilitate knowledge sharing in the arts.
 These grants help cover an organization’s regular operating expenses so they may dedicate more time to programming that benefits the public.
-For complete information, please review the grant program guidelines below.
+For complete information, please review the grant program guidelines when they are available.

 Grant requests up to $5,000.
-Matching funds from the applicant are required.
+Matching funds are required.

 - Nonprofit arts organizations